py-package/masonite-localization/README.md

 }
 ```

-Then you can use above local as below in template.
+Then you can retrieve translation strings as below in template.

 ```jinja
 {{ __("message") }}